 – Keep an eye on the weather and adjust your inside temperature accordingly.
 Every degree higher or lower affects your bill by 8%!

 – Ensure your doors are not always open by installing auto closing arms or an auto shutting door.
 You don’t want all that costly heating escaping onto the street.

-– Look at times to reduce the temperature when the building is less occupied, i.e., before opening and, if your building is big enough, set up zones within the building.
+– Look at times to reduce the temperature when the building is less occupied, i.e., before opening.
+If your building is big enough, set up zones within the building.
 Make it cooler at the front where customers enter and hotter at the back where staff and tills sit.

 – Cooling and ventilation systems can be very costly to run so always make sure you use natural ventilation where possible, just open a window.